t-pearse/t-pearse.github.io/_posts/2014-09-27-bullish-on-baba.markdown

 title:  "Bullish on BABA"
 date:   2014-09-27 12:00:00 +1300
 categories: investments
+description: "An exploration of Alibaba as an investment proposition.
+Including a number of key highlights from the IPO prospectus."

 ---
 I've been using the Alibaba (and more recently the AliExpress platform) for the last five years.
-I was incredibly excited to get access to their prospectus and being able to pour over the business in detail from the the boards position.
+I was incredibly excited to get access to their prospectus and being able to pore over the business in detail from the the boards position.
 From a personal experience there are four key points, highlighted below, on why I'm bullish on Alibaba.

 **Alibaba will change eCommerce.
 Worldwide.**